microsoft/semantic-kernel/samples/apps/copilot-chat-app/documentuploadapp/README.md

 ﻿# Copilot Chat Document Upload App

 > **!IMPORTANT**
-> This learning sample is for educational purposes only and should not be used in any
+> This sample is for educational purposes only and is not recommended for production deployments.
-> production use case.
-It is intended to highlight concepts of Semantic Kernel and not
-> any architectural / security design practices to be used.

-### Watch the Copilot Chat Sample Quick Start Video [here](https://aka.ms/SK-Copilotchat-video).

-## Introduction

 One of the exciting features of the Copilot Chat App is its ability to store contextual information to [memories](https://github.com/microsoft/semantic-kernel/blob/main/docs/EMBEDDINGS.md) and retrieve